-- HCE survived the bankruptcy of its wholesale power provider, Colorado-Ute, in the early 1990s and developed new power supply and transmission agreements with Public Service Company of Colorado (PSCo) with far-reaching flexibility that is unique among Colorado electric utilities.
+HCE survived the bankruptcy of its wholesale power provider, Colorado-Ute, in the early 1990s and developed new power supply and transmission agreements with Public Service Company of Colorado (PSCo) with far-reaching flexibility that is unique among Colorado electric utilities.
 During the 2000s, HCE negotiated with PSCo to purchase an 8% ownership share in the Comanche Unit 3 coal-fired power plant that began operations in early 2010 after several years of planning and construction.
-Over the next decade, HCE established itself as an environmental leader among electric utilities by - Executing a robust residential and commercial energy efficiency program with annual savings goals of 0.25-0.5% of total kWh consumed each year; - Establishing a ground-breaking feed-in tariff to support wind energy development in Colorado, along with local hydro and solar PV projects; - Hosting the first community solar garden project in Colorado within HCE's territory - Actively supporting aggressive state-level Renewable Energy Standards; and - Investing in power purchase agreements with emerging clean energy technologies, including Colorado's first coal mine methane recovery and biomass generation projects; and - Introducing new rebates and net metering programs to further support local solar PV development. - In response to increasing concerns raised by members and HCE-served communities over the financial, operational and environmental risks posed by climate change, in September 2018, HCE's Board of Directors formally adopted new long-term goals for the environmental sustainability of the HCE power supply.
+Over the next decade, HCE established itself as an environmental leader among electric utilities by

+- Executing a robust residential and commercial energy efficiency program with annual savings goals as a percentage of total kWh consumed each year; - Establishing a ground-breaking feed-in tariff to support wind energy development in Colorado, along with local hydro and solar PV projects; - Hosting the first community solar garden project in Colorado within HCE's territory - Actively supporting aggressive state-level Renewable Energy Standards; and - Investing in power purchase agreements with emerging clean energy technologies, including Colorado's first coal mine methane recovery and biomass generation projects; and - Introducing new rebates and net metering programs to further support local solar PV development.

+In response to increasing concerns raised by members and HCE-served communities over the financial, operational and environmental risks posed by climate change, in September 2018, HCE's Board of Directors formally adopted new long-term goals for the environmental sustainability of the HCE power supply.

 HCE's "Seventy70Thirty" goals aimed to increase the clean and renewable energy content of its power supply to at least 70% and reduce the greenhouse gas emissions from HCE's power supply by 70%, relative to 2014 levels.
-To meet those goals, HCE subsequently announced in late 2019 a two-way power purchase agreement with Guzman Energy in which HCE's share of Comanche Unit 3 would be swapped for the output of a new wind energy resource to be built in Colorado, along with lowcarbon energy available in the bilateral market.
+To meet those goals, HCE subsequently announced in late 2019 a two-way power purchase agreement with Guzman Energy in which HCE's share of Comanche Unit 3 would be swapped for the output of a new wind energy resource to be built in Colorado, along with low-carbon energy available in the bilateral market.

-Defining the HCE Vision and Mission

-In August 2017, the HCE Board of Directors and staff leadership met to review the existing Strategic Plan, including the vision, mission, and core values developed by HCE employees during the summer of 2012.
-Participants engaged in a brainstorming session to describe important characteristics for HCE to exhibit in the future, and then identified priority characteristics as follows: